xadaemon/VM-370-R6/README.md

 	* VM/370 R6 documentation \(If you have some and want to share drop me an email\)
 	* The DDR tape image files: VMREL6.ddr.aws and CPR6L0.ddr.aws (included in the images folder)

-Here's what you should have after extracting the package:
+Here's what you should have after extracting the package or cloning the repository:

 - dmkddr.aws	`IPLable DDR tape`
 - vm370r6.2020.cnf	`Hercules config file for VM/370`